 Imposter Syndrome

-Have you ever felt like you don’t belong, even when you’ve earned that spot at school or worked your way up the ladder at work?
+Have you ever felt like you don’t belong, even when you’ve earned that spot at school or worked your way up the ladder at work but still have a low self-esteem?
 This might be imposter syndrome.

 What is imposter syndrome?

-Impostor syndrome refers to the phenomenon when an individual cannot internalize their accomplishments, rather ascribing external factors for their successes in life.
-When someone experiences imposter syndrome, they feel like they do not deserve the praise they receive and are afraid they’ll be exposed as a “fraud.”
+Impostor syndrome refers to the phenomenon when individuals, often high achievers, cannot internalize their accomplishments, rather ascribing external factors for their hard work and successes in life.
+When someone experiences imposter syndrome, they feel like they do not deserve the praise, career growth or positive feedback, and are afraid they’ll be exposed as a “fraud.”

-Those with imposter syndrome are psychologically uncomfortable with acknowledging their role in their own success, and their negative thoughts (often referred to as “cognitive distortions”) are based on anxiety, rather than objective facts.
-Although it was initially believed that imposter syndrome predominantly affected women, subsequent gender-related data on the subject has revealed this isn’t the case — many people of all backgrounds and identities can sometimes feel out-of-place amongst their achievements.
+Those with imposter syndrome have high standards and are psychologically uncomfortable with acknowledging their role in their own success, and their negative emotions (often referred to as “cognitive distortions”) are based on anxiety and the imposter phenomenon, rather than objective facts.
+Although it was initially believed that imposter syndrome predominantly affected high-achieving women, subsequent gender-related data on the subject has revealed this isn’t the case — high-achieving individuals of all backgrounds and identities can sometimes feel out-of-place amongst their achievements even if they are doing more than a good enough job.

 Prevalence of imposter syndrome

-While feelings of unworthiness can happen to anyone, anywhere, impostor syndrome is especially prevalent in the workplace.
-People feel like they’ll soon get in trouble for being in a role, even when they rightfully earned that position through a rigorous interview or competitive application process.
+While feelings of unworthiness can happen to anyone, anywhere, most people experience imposter syndrome in the workplace.
+People feel like they’ll soon get in trouble for being in a role as a new hire, even when they rightfully earned that position through a rigorous interview or competitive application process and are doing their best work.
 They might even think, “I don’t deserve this good fortune!
 My boss must have made a mistake, hiring me.”

-Imposter syndrome isn’t limited to professional life and can have detrimental effects on other parts of life This includes feeling inadequate in a relationship or as a partner, which could become a prolonged conflict in the relationship or relationship issues.
+Imposter syndrome isn’t limited to professional life and can have detrimental effects on other parts of life.
+This includes feeling inadequate in a relationship with family members or as a partner, which could become a prolonged conflict in the relationship or relationship issues.
 Imposter syndrome might also look like the incapacity to accept personal praise or going overboard on challenging, often ambitious, goals, which can ultimately lead to burnout.

 Symptoms of impostor syndrome